Pelee Island Hosts The Lake Erie Islands International Consortium Annual Meeting

 Erosion from the northeast storms this spring was much in evidence.
-Sumiko told a story of the strong surges of water while doing a survey during one of the storms.
-A lot of the point is underwater at this time with the beach moved up into the forest.
-Indigo buntings, cedar waxwings, eastern wood pewee, greater black-backed gulls, turkey vultures and of course red-winged blackbirds were among the tallied species.
+Sumiko told a story of the strong water surges while surveying one of the storms.
+A lot of the point is underwater now, with the beach moving up into the forest.
+Indigo buntings, cedar waxwings, eastern wood pewee, greater black-backed gulls, turkey vultures, and red-winged blackbirds were among the tallied species.

 Jill Crosthwaite, a conservation biologist with the Nature Conservancy of Canada (NCC), showed the group how the Conservancy is working to transform former agricultural fields on Pelee into meadows and wetlands.
 Each year NCC staff look for low, wet areas that could become future wetlands.
 Then, using contractors with excavators and bulldozers, these areas are dug deeper and wider, so that they will become ponds once the spring thaw and rain come.

 Volunteers and staff then collect seeds from native plants already growing on the island and plant them in the meadows and newly created wetlands, restoring the landscape to what it once was: a rich, fertile habitat for many species.

 Members of the consortium could see vivid examples of this process.

 The last section will be planted this fall.
 Each year they plant 30-50 species of grasses, wildflowers, shrubs, and trees, all collected locally.
-NCC also created almost 10 acres of wetland on the field by excavating depressions and breaking field tiles in the wet spots – the first one was ~2 acres and created in 2015 and the other three were done in 2016.
+NCC also created almost 10 acres of wetland on the field by excavating depressions and breaking field tiles in the wet spots – the first one was ~2 acres and was created in 2015; the other three were done in 2016.
 Our group also saw the rare Wilson Phalarope bird in one of the wetlands.
-NCC has protected over 1,000 acres (390 hectares) on Pelee Island, the most southerly inhabited part of Canada.
+NCC has protected over 1,000 acres (390 hectares) on Pelee Island, Canada’s most southerly inhabited part.

 The winery is on the same latitude as the prestigious wine regions of the world (Portugal, Spain, Italy, Germany, and France).
-At 550 acres, the Pelee Island vineyards comprise the largest private estate in Canada.
+At 550 acres, the Pelee Island vineyards comprise the most prominent private estate in Canada.
 Having control of its grape supply allows it to grow and care for each vine to specifications outlined by the World Wildlife Fund’s strict Sustainable Vineyard Practice.